-parts), they can apply for registration
+If the applicant passed PLAB (both parts), they can apply for registration with a licence to practise.

-application and they gain registration

-they can work as a doctor in the UK.
+Once the GMC approves their application and they gain registration they can work as a doctor in the UK.

-The overseas doctor must have their

-registration in place before starting
+The overseas doctor must have their registration in place before starting employment.

-OVERSEAS DOCTOR
+EMPLOYER BECOMES SPONSOR FOR OVERSEAS DOCTOR